renatocaliari/contornos/docs/en/contornos.md

 #### Participation
   * if the agent is not also the guardian of some internal contorno, its participation is restricted to the contorno as an agent.
-  * if the agent is also the guardian of some internal contorno, its participation happens both in the contorno as agent and in the contorno as guardian.
+  * if the agent is also the guardian of some internal contorno, its participation happens both in the contorno as agent and in the internal contorno as guardian.

 #### Responsibilities
   * _all general contorno participant responsibilities_.